KxSystems/docs/docs/wp/rt-tick/index.md

 #### Replay custom logfile

-This section concerns the initialization and replay of the RTS’s custom logfile.
+This section concerns the initialization and replay of the RTE’s custom logfile.

 ```q
 /Initialize name of custom logfile